Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the GeForce GTX 780 Ti should perform a lot faster than the GeForce GTX 1070 Ti in general. (explain)
+Memory BandwidthIn theory, the GeForce GTX 780 Ti is 28% faster than the GeForce GTX 1070 Ti in general, due to its higher bandwidth. (explain)

-Texel RateThe GeForce GTX 1070 Ti will be a little bit (approximately 16%) more effective at AF than the GeForce GTX 780 Ti. (explain)
+Texel RateThe GeForce GTX 1070 Ti should be a bit (more or less 16%) more effective at anisotropic filtering than the GeForce GTX 780 Ti. (explain)

-Pixel RateIf using lots of anti-aliasing is important to you, then the GeForce GTX 1070 Ti is superior to the GeForce GTX 780 Ti, by far. (explain)
+Pixel RateIf using a high screen resolution is important to you, then the GeForce GTX 1070 Ti is the winner, by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison